-Q2 To what extent does the design contribute to the accessibility and affordability of bottle pre-cleaning in low-income communities?
+Q2 To what extent does the design contribute to the accessibility and affordability of bottle pre-cleaning in low-income countries?

 Q3 What are the users' experiences and satisfaction levels with the pre-cleaning station's design and functionality?

 Materials and Methods